Ethel Walker: Personal life

-Exhibitions
+Exhibitions and market

 Walker exhibited widely during her lifetime, and achieved considerable recognition.
 For comparison, her contemporary Gwen John was only featured in one major exhibition during her own lifetime, alongside her preeminent brother Augustus John.
 Walker began exhibiting at the Royal Academy from 1898.
 Throughout the 1920s, Walker was one of the most frequently exhibited women artists in the annual Summer Exhibition, alongside Laura Knight and Dod Procter.

 After Walker's painting Angela was featured in an 1899 exhibition of the New English Art Club, she became its first female member in 1900.

 A 1913 review noted an apparently outstanding quality of Walker's works: 'By far the most interesting painter in the present show is Miss Ethel Walker [...]
 Miss Walker sees delicately and paints delicately.
 She has made up her mind in a very definite way and expresses it without hesitation.
 Her work is the strongest in the gallery, and it is also the most unmistakably feminine'.

-From 1930 onwards, Walker held many exhibitions at the Lefevre Gallery, including: April 1931, March 1933, January-February 1935, April 1939, October 1942, and November 1949.
+From 1930 onwards, Walker held many exhibitions at the Lefevre Gallery, including: April 1931, March 1933, January–February 1935, April 1939, October 1942, and November 1949.
 Walker also exhibited over a long period with The Redfern Gallery, including exhibitions in 1932 and 1952.

 In 1938, Queen Elizabeth The Queen Mother, a keen collector of art, purchased Walker's At Sea on an October Morning for £750.
 The Queen's interest in Walker was likely influenced by her artistic mentor Jasper Ridley, whose collection included a number of works by Walker.

 In 1951, The Tate held a major retrospective entitled Ethel Walker, Frances Hodgkins, Gwen John: A Memorial Exhibition, organised by the Tate Director John Rothenstein, a friend of Walker's.
 The exhibition was well received by critics, including one writing in The Spectator who impressed the significant contribution of each artist: 'It would be ungenerous to attempt to weigh the relative importance of the three women painters [...] for together they form the greater part of woman's contribution to British painting in this century'.

 As of 2008, women artists constituted only 10% of the Tate collection.
 Of these, Walker is one of a select few represented by numerous works.

 In 2017, Walker's large work Decoration: The Excursion of Nausicaa was included in the Tate Britain exhibition Queer British Art 1861-1967.

+15 paintings by Walker were selected for exhibition by Piano Nobile at Frieze Masters, the pre-2000 arm of the renowned Frieze Art Fair.
+Notable works of the display included Decoration: Evening (1936).

+An auction record was set for a painting by Walker when her Flower Piece, exhibited at the New Zealand Centennial Exhibition, was sold at David Duggleby Auctioneers for £24,500 (hammer).
+The work had carried an estimate of £200-£400.